Skip to main content

 What is it?

 A person with bipolar disorder has extreme changes or swings in moods, from mania to depression.
-Because of the two “poles” of mood, this illness is called "bipolar" disorder.
+This illness is called "bipolar" disorder because of the two "poles" of mood.
+It is sometimes called manic depression because people have periods of mania and periods of depression.

-Bipolar disorder is sometimes called manic-depression because people experience both mania and depression.
 The word "manic" means a person feels overly excited and confident.
-The person may then quickly change to feeling confused, irritable, angry, and even full of rage.
+They may then quickly change to feeling confused, irritable, angry, and even full of rage.

 A person with depression feels very sad or may lose interest in things they used to enjoy.
 Sometimes people with bipolar disorder are diagnosed as having major depression by mistake.

-The symptoms of mania and depression can also happen at the same time.
+People can also have symptoms of mania and depression at the same time.
 These periods are called mixed episodes.
-In between episodes of mood swings, they may experience normal moods.
+They may have normal moods between mood swings.

 We do not know the exact cause of bipolar disorder.
 It seems to involve several factors that are both genetic and environmental.
 Children and youth with this disorder tend to get worse over time if they do not get the proper treatment.
-They may have difficulties with substance use, not do well in school, or get into accidents.
-They are also at risk for coming in contact with the justice system or committing suicide.
+They may have difficulties with substance use, get into accidents or not do well in school.
+They are also at risk for coming in contact with the justice system or to die by suicide.

-There is no cure for bipolar disorder.
+There is no cure for bipolar disorder at this time.
 However, the symptoms can be managed with proper treatment, understanding, and life changes.

 When does it start?

-It is becoming more common for children and youth to be diagnosed with bipolar disorder.
 Between 1-2% of all people are affected by bipolar disorder.
-A trained professional (such as a psychiatrist, psychologist, or pediatric neurologist) can use information from the child or youth’s home, school, and clinical visit to make a diagnosis of bipolar disorder.
+The diagnosis can be made by a trained professional (such as a psychiatrist, psychologist, or pediatric neurologist).
+They use information from a child or youth’s home, school, and a clinical visit to diagnose bipolar disorder.

 How do I know?

-When children and youth first get a bipolar disorder, they may have depression or mania or a combination of both.
+When children and youth first get bipolar disorder, they may have depression or mania or both.
 They do not have to have depression to be diagnosed with a bipolar disorder.
 It may be hard to identify their first episode.
 Children and youth who have symptoms of depression first may actually turn out to have a bipolar disorder.
-They should be carefully monitored to see if mania symptoms develop.
+They should be carefully monitored to see if symptoms of mania develop.

 • look sad or tearful